By Sarah Burchard

 See all

-Early morning is best.
-Parking fills quickly.
+The parking lot at Pearl Harbor fills quickly.
 Arrive by 7 a.m. to secure parking and avoid peak crowds.

-National Anthem ceremony: 8 a.m.
+National Anthem ceremony begins at 8 a.m.

-Tour bus congestion: 8 to 8:30 a.m.
+Tour bus congestion is worst between 8 to 8:30 a.m.

 Afternoon standby wait times increase significantly